lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 Specifically it aims to achieve :

 - An integration with my generic FaderFox EC4 midi controller (could be used by any midi configurable controllers).
-Uses presses / long presses / button scrolls and shift functionality (handled by the script, not the controller).
+Use presses / long presses / button scrolls and shift functionality (handled by the script, not the controller).
 - A better workflow in session view
 - A better workflow when using external synthesizers
-- A better way to show / hide vsts and change presets (specifically drums using simpler and the synths I use most :
+- A better way to show / hide vsts and change presets (specifically drums using simpler, and the synths I use most :
   Prophet Rev2, Minitaur and Serum).
 Mostly leveraging program change
 - A lot of little improvements in the session view including: